Moroccan leagues cleared to resume on July 24 | Goal.com

 The Royal Moroccan Football Federation have announced plans to restart the 2019-20 Botola Pro season and Botola 2 campaign on July 24.

-After a virtual meeting between the league authorities and the FRMF led by President Fouzi Lekjaa on Tuesday, it was announced that the campaign will resume next month and end on August 8 without fans in the stadiums.
+After a virtual meeting between the league authorities and the FRMF led by President Fouzi Lekjaa, it was announced that the campaign will resume next month and end on August 8 without fans in the stadiums.

 Football activities in Morocco were suspended on March 14 to contain the spread of coronavirus in the country and following the progress made by the health institutions, the top-flight and second division clubs have been cleared to resume.training sessions which will be in two stages - individual and collective sessions - from June 25 with the individual phase having five players occupying half of the stadium for 10 days.

-The FRMF also concluded that the start date for the 2020-21 football season will be October 16.
+The FRMF also concluded the start date for the 2020-21 football season will be October 16.

 In reducing the impact of Covid-19 on players' performances, the federation approved the recommendation of the International Football Association Board (IFAB) which grants clubs permission to make five substitutions instead of three in a game.
 There will also be a pause for three minutes in every 30 minutes of a match.